-We are always on the lookout for optical resources that can help your eyecare practice increase efficiency and boost profits with simple adjustments in your dispensary.
-That's why we were so excited when we stumbled upon this great graphic, created by Lacey Mielcarek, MS, ABOC, of Media Eye Works Ltd. Optical and EyeQ Graphics.
+We are always on the lookout for optical resources that can help your eyecare practice increase efficiency and boost profits through simple adjustments in your dispensary.
+That's why we want to share and walk you through this graphic created by Lacey Mielcarek, MS, ABOC, of Media Eye Works Ltd. Optical and EyeQ Graphics.

-- "I'm on the computer at work all day and it's so frustrating with my current progressives.
+"I'm on the computer at work all day and it's so frustrating with my current progressives.
 I always have to move my head to look at my spreadsheets."

-- "My eyes and neck are so tired at the end of the day, it's just awful."
+"My eyes and neck are so tired at the end of the day, it's just awful."

 You write up the order, take the precise digital measurements, and when you ask for payment the smile fades and you get the stare.
 "Wow!
 Why are glasses so expensive?
-You know what, I'm just going to do a regular progressive right now and hold off on the sunglasses too.
+You know what, I'm just going to do a regular progressive right now and hold off on the sunglasses.
 It's just too much money."

 I went home that night and opened my mail to see my cable bill in front of me: $110 for just one month of TV and Internet entertainment.
-I spend over $1,300 a year to watch other people live their lives, and people are complaining about a couple of hundred dollars they have to spend on a pair of glasses they need to live their life!
+They probably spend over $1,300 a year to watch other people live their lives while hesitating to spend a couple of hundred dollars on a pair of glasses they need to live their life!

 That's why I created this graphic.